-In writing and researching this article, and currently being in my 40’s.
+In writing and researching this article, and currently in my 40’s.
 I remember being given my first electric shaver as a birthday gift at about 15.
-Thinking back about it, I might have used it half a dozen times and threw it in the draw, sorry mum.
-However, I’ve since learnt how to choose an electric shaver, read what I have learnt below.
+Thinking about it, I might have used it half a dozen times, and thrown it in the draw, Sorry mum.

 How to Choose an Electric Shaver

 Jump online and start searching, or just drop into your local shaver shop. you can spend hours and probably some money trying to find the perfect electric shaver and still get it wrong.

 Here’s everything we think you need to know about how to choose an electric shaver and get it right every time.